-This chapter provides a complete .NET Graphing overview of the ProEssentials product.
-It includes info for both WinForm and WebForm interfaces for use with Visual Studio.NET.
+This chapter provides a complete .NET Charting overview of the ProEssentials product.
+It includes info for WPF, WinForm and WebForm interfaces for use with Visual Studio.NET.

-Developers will use the WinForm interfaces when creating stand-alone
+Developers will use the WPF or WinForm interfaces when creating stand-alone

 client side EXEs.
 Developers